afomera/afomera/README.md

 **Pronouns:** she/her/hers

-Checkout my [website](https://afomera.dev) if you want to see my blog, speaking events I've done and more!.
+Checkout my [website](https://afomera.dev) if you want to see my blog, speaking events I've done and more!

 Here's some things I'm working on on the side:
 * [Learn Hotwire by Building a Forum](https://store.afomera.dev/learn-hotwire) - My second course, this walks you though building a forum with Hotwire! ⚡️